 - What do you want students to feel about school in five years?

 - When you’re out in the community five years from today, what do you want people saying about your school?

 - What do you want stakeholders to be doing alongside you and your school in five years?

 Once you have answered those questions, guess what?
 You’ve created your school’s bucket list!
 Here are three easy steps to help you get started after you’ve developed your bucket list:

 - Identify the two critical issues currently facing your school that would prohibit you from reaching your school’s future state.

 - Create an action plan to solve those two critical issues.
 Be sure to include specific steps, who is in charge, a timeline by which you can reach each step, and how you will know when the step is accomplished.

 - Chart your progress.
 What gets measured gets done.
 So, be sure to quantify your progress so you can routinely assess progress toward solving the critical issues.
 Feel free to include qualitative anecdotes along the way.

-Join Adam Drummond and 5,000+ educators on June 28–July 1, 2020, in Orlando, Florida, at the 28th Annual Model Schools Conference to explore firsthand how you can connect with courage in your school or district to effect meaningful change.
+Join Adam Drummond and more than 5,000 educators at the 30th Annual Model Schools Conference in Orlando, Florida, from June 26–29, 2022.
+Explore firsthand how you can connect with courage in your school or district to effect meaningful change.

 Be the first to read the latest from Shaped.